juxor/afaq/markdown/secG1.md

-As did Lysander Spooner, who pointed out that the _"wheel of fortune, in the present state of things, is of such enormous diameter"_ and _"those on its top are on so showy a height"_ wjile _"those underneath it are in such a pit of debt, oppression, and despair."_ He argued that under his system _"fortunes could hardly be represented by a wheel; for it would present no such height, no such depth, no such irregularity of motion as now.
+As did Lysander Spooner, who pointed out that the _"wheel of fortune, in the present state of things, is of such enormous diameter"_ and _"those on its top are on so showy a height"_ while _"those underneath it are in such a pit of debt, oppression, and despair."_ He argued that under his system _"fortunes could hardly be represented by a wheel; for it would present no such height, no such depth, no such irregularity of motion as now.
 It should rather be